Relational Abstractions Based on Labeled Union-Find

 The labeled union-find relational abstraction

 When using labeled union-find to represent abstract relations between variables, the soundness of operations places strong requirements on the relations that can be used.
 We show that these relations must correspond to injective functions between equivalence classes.
-The following examples relations are suitable:
+This allows to discover many suitable examples of relations, such as:

 • Constant offset: relations of the form y=x+by = x + b for some constant bb